 1. Methods of Persuasion: How to Use Psychology to Influence Human Behaviour by Nick Kolenda

-Using principles from cognitive psychology, Nick Kolenda has apparently developed a unique way to subconsciously influence people's thoughts.
-He's developed a "mind reading" stage show depicting that phenomenon, and his demonstrations have been seen by over a million people across the globe.
+Using principles from cognitive psychology, Nick Kolenda has developed a unique way to influence people's thoughts subconsciously.
+He's developed a "mind-reading" stage show depicting that phenomenon, and his demonstrations have been seen by over a million people across the globe.
 With his book, you'll be able to understand his secrets for the first time.
-So next time you're at a pitch, you can apply what you learn from his powerful seven-step process.
+So next time you're at a pitch, you can apply what you learn from his robust seven-step process.

 2. Influence: The Psychology of Persuasion by Robert Cialdini